NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ### Appointment and Pet Management

-- **Add Appointments & Pets:**: Users can add new pet healthcare appointments to the database.
+- **Add Appointments & Pets:** Users can add new pet healthcare appointments to the database.
-- **Edit Appointments & Pets:**: Users can modify existing appointments and pets.
+- **Edit Appointments & Pets:** Users can modify existing appointments and pets.
-- **Delete Appointments & Pets:**: Users can remove appointments and pets from the database.
+- **Delete Appointments & Pets:** Users can remove appointments and pets from the database.

 ### Managing Pet Information and Notifications

 ![Pet Health Companion Notification](https://github.com/NikkaLuna/Pet_Health_Companion_Android_App/blob/master/Notifications.png)

-*Users can set notifications for upcoming appointments, ensuring they never miss a vet visit.*
+*Users can set notifications for upcoming birthdays or appointments.*

 ### Sharing Pet Information

 ![Share Pet Functionality](https://github.com/NikkaLuna/Pet_Health_Companion_Android_App/blob/master/SharePet.png)

-*The application can display appointment details and the veterinary clinic where the appointment is scheduled.
+*The application can display information about a pet, or appointment details and the veterinary clinic where the appointment is scheduled.
 Users can share this information through notepad, email, or text*

 ### Search & Reports Page